DylanBulfin/bignum/README.md

 `BigNumBin::new(1234123223468, 123422235)`.
 Then you can freely apply any of the 4 standard math operations between this value and a `u64` or another `BigNumBin`.
 For more examples check the page on `docs.rs` and the test code.

+## Printing
+For now only decimal BigNum values have a default print method defined, and it works as
+follows:
+- For numbers less than 1000, the number is printed as-is
+- For numbers between 1000 and 1 quadrillion they are printed as a float multiple of the corresponding suffix. (`k` for thousands, followed by `m`, `b`, `t` for million, billion, trillion respectively).
+Up to 5 significant figures will be shown
+    - As an example, 999_999_999 is represented as `999.9m`, and 1_000_000 will be
+    represented as `1m`
+- For numbers 1 quadrillion and greater they are printed in standard scientific notation
+    - E.g. `999_999_999_999_999_999 = 9.999e17`

 ## Performance
 Here are a couple of results from benchmarking the current version.
 TL;DR it's probably